Shippable/docs/sources/deploy/amazon-ecs.md

 - `shippable.resources.yml` which contains resource definitions
 - `shippable.jobs.yml` which contains job definitions

 These files should be in your [syncRepo](/platform/workflow/resource/syncrepo/).
-Please read the [configuration](/deploy/configuration/) to find out how to add a syncRepo to Shippable.
+Please read [configuration](/deploy/configuration/) to find out how to add a syncRepo to Shippable.

 Follow the steps below to set up a basic deployment to ECS.